 - Price: $35 per person

 - What to know: The tour is all outdoors.
 If you choose to drive, free parking is available.
 The tour is 1.5 hours long.
 Please consult with the MTA for weekend subway schedules and routing changes.
 Please note that this tour will not enter inside the New York State Pavilion.
-Please become an Untapped Cities Insider to also visit inside the Pavilion later this year.
 No cancellations or refunds.